TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 ### Comparing means with hypothetical values

-Above we used the `t.test()` function to estimate a confidence interval for a population mean based on a sample drawn from the population.
+Above we used the `t.test()` function to estimate a confidence interval for a population mean based on a random sample drawn from the population.
 You may have heard of the Student's t-test before, and know that it is used for testing hypotheses about means.
-This is in fact the case.
-Above, we were implicitly testing the 'null hypothesis' that the population mean is not different from zero.
-In general, a null hypothesis 'h0' usually corresponds to a negative result of some type: no difference, no association, etc. We 'test' a null hypothesis about a population by seeing if the null hypothesis is consistent with our observations on a sample from that population.
-If our observations would be very unlikely under the null hypothesis (signaled by a p-value below some preselected cutoff, like 5%) we can 'reject' the null hypothesis.
-This would correspond to a positive result of some type.
-In the case above, if the null hypothesis were true (population mean really was `0`), only 5 out of 100 samples (on average) drawn from that population would result in 95% confidence intervals that did not include `0`.
-This allows to 'reject' the null hypothesis at a p-value (0.05) corresponding to the confidence interval (95%).
+Above, the default invocation of `t.test()`, in addition to producing a confidence interval for the population mean, also tests the 'null hypothesis' that the population mean is not different from a default comparison value of zero.
+In general, a null hypothesis 'h0' usually corresponds to a negative result of some type: no difference, no association, etc. We 'test' a null hypothesis about a population by seeing if the null hypothesis is consistent with data collected from a random sample of that population.
+If our observed sample data would be very unlikely under the null hypothesis (signaled by the test returning a 'p-value' below some preselected cutoff, like 5%) we can 'reject' the null hypothesis.
+This would typically correspond to a positive or other interesting result of some type.
+In some cases, rejecting the null hypothesis leaves us with only one possible alternative hypothesis, but in other cases, rejecting the null hypothesis leaves multiple remaining alternative hypotheses, which can complicate interpretation.
+  For instance, if the null hypothesis that the mean of a population is zero is rejected, that does not tell us if the actual mean is above or below zero, let alone what value the mean actually takes.
+In this sense, reporting confidence intervals is usually far more informative to your audience than reporting a p-value from a statistical test.

+In the case above, if the null hypothesis were true (population mean really was `0`), on average, only 5 out of 100 samples drawn from that population would result in 95% confidence intervals that did not include `0`.
+This logic is used to justify our rejection of the null hypothesis at a p-value (0.05) corresponding to the confidence interval (95%).

 Although that is a legitimate way to view the t-test, the actual p-value is calculated
   backwards: instead of comparing the hypothetical value to the critical values for